discordjs/guide/guide/interactions/slash-commands.md

 If you have a command that performs longer tasks, be sure to call `deferReply()` as early as possible.

-You can also pass an `ephemeral` flag to the `InteractionDeferOptions`:
+Note that if you want your response to be ephemeral, you must pass an `ephemeral` flag to the `InteractionDeferOptions` here:

 <!-- eslint-skip -->